 AMERICAN ANTIQUARIAN SOCIETY

-AAS funds fellowships that improve the American people’s understanding of pre-twentieth century history.
+AAS funds fellowships for the performing arts projects relating to pre-twentieth century history.

 THE AMERICAN ASSOCIATION OF UNIVERSITY WOMEN